Grab is going public on the Nasdaq in a $40 billion SPAC offering

 Grab was originally founded in 2012 and counts SoftBank as one of its largest investors.
 Since its launch, Grab has quickly become the dominant transportation and delivery app in Southeast Asia, operating in countries such as Singapore, Thailand, Vietnam, Myanmar, Malaysia, Cambodia, Indonesia, and the Philippines.

 “It gives us immense pride to represent Southeast Asia in the global public markets,” Anthony Tan, group CEO and Grab cofounder, said in announcing the deal.
 “This is a milestone in our journey to open up access for everyone to benefit from the digital economy . . .
-As we become a publicly traded company, we’ll work even harder to create economic empowerment for our communities, because when Southeast Asia succeeds, Grab succeeds.”
+As we become a publicly-traded company, we’ll work even harder to create economic empowerment for our communities, because when Southeast Asia succeeds, Grab succeeds.”